Ten years on, Hurricane Katrina's scars endure for black New Orleans

 But recovery has been uneven in the city, which took the brunt of the 2005 storm that killed more than 1,800 people and was the costliest in U.S. history.

-Many properties still bear physical scars from the hurricane, particularly in poorer African-American neighbourhoods.
+Many properties still bear physical scars from the hurricane, particularly in poorer African-American neighborhoods.
 Social, demographic and political changes still ripple through the city.

 In the mostly black Lower Ninth Ward, devastated by the flooding, Charles Brown is still attending services in his pastor's nearly empty living room, waiting for the day when Mount Nebo Bible Baptist Church is rebuilt.